 Rally-O is much less formal than obedience, and a great entry into dog sports.
 Many of the signs, particularly in the lower classes are exercises that dogs learn in puppy preschool and early obedience classes.
 Handlers are allowed to walk the course before judging begins to familiarise themselves with what they will need to ask of their dogs and in the lower classes, judges make themselves available for handlers to ask questions during this time.
 There are 59 signs for handlers to learn, which get more complex as dogs qualify for the higher levels in the sport.

-Handlers start with a perfect score (100) and have marks deducted for any problems with their performance (tight leads, crooked sits, hitting a sign etc).
-Unlike in traditional obedience, handlers are encouraged to praise their dog while completing the course.
-There are 50 different signs in the Rally O rule book and many of them are exercises anyone who has done some pet obedience would have seen before!
+Handlers start the course with a perfect score of 100 and have marks deducted for any problems with their performance (tight leads, crooked sits, hitting a sign etc).
+Unlike in traditional obedience, handlers are encouraged to praise their dog while completing the course and can pat them and re-cue them if the dog doesn't respond to the first command.

 Rally Obedience requires very little equipment to train all of the exercises at home.
 Though it is helpful to familiarise yourself and your dog with navigating around the signs, which are usually laminated and attached to traffic cones or specially made sign holders, all that is required to train the signs all the way up to the highest levels are some sports cones, a jump, and a couple of distractions (either food in sealed containers, toys or both) to teach the offset figure 8.
 Other than these, handlers will need a flat collar, a lead and a number holder to compete, as well as a treat pouch or large pockets to carry treats in while training.

 How much training is needed?